paramt/Q4T/README.md

-# Quiz for Telegram
+# :pencil: Quiz for Telegram
-> Post scheduled quizzes using a list of questions from Google Sheets
+> Post scheduled quizzes on Telegram using a list of questions from Google Sheets

-## Set up
+## :electric_plug: Set up
 1. Click the <kbd>Use this template</kbd> button on GitHub and create a **private repository**
 1. Create a Telegram bot
     - Follow [these instructions](https://core.telegram.org/bots#creating-a-new-bot) to generate a token